 No 3 month open market individual insider trading information.

-Questerre Energy Corporation acquires, explores for, and develops non-conventional oil and gas projects in North America.
+Questerre Energy Corporation acquires, explores, and develops non-conventional oil and gas projects in Canada.
 It produces tight oil, oil shale, shale oil, and shale gas.
-The company primarily holds 21,720 net acres, including a 100% working interest and operatorship of 4,480 acres in the Kakwa North and 3,840 acres in the Kakwa South area situated in west central Alberta.
-It also holds an average 100% working interest in 11,952 acres in the Antler area located in southeast Saskatchewan; and oil shale assets in the Kingdom of Jordan.
+The company primarily holds 40,800 acres located in Kakwa, west central Alberta, including a 25% working interest in 10,080 acres in Kakwa Central; 50% working interest in 4,480 acres in Kakwa North; 50% interest in 22,400 acres in Kakwa West; and 50% interest in 3,840 acres in Kakwa South.
+It also holds 100% working interest in 11,952 acres located in Antler, Saskatchewan; and oil shale assets in Jordan.
 The company was formerly known as Westpro Equipment Ltd. and changed its name to Questerre Energy Corporation in December 2000.
 Questerre Energy Corporation was incorporated in 1971 and is headquartered in Calgary, Canada.

 Simply Wall Street Pty Ltd (ACN 600 056 611), is a Corporate Authorised Representative (Authorised Representative Number: 467183) of Sanlam Private Wealth Pty Ltd (AFSL No. 337927).
 Any advice contained in this website is general advice only and has been prepared without considering your objectives, financial situation or needs.
 You should not rely on any advice and/or information contained in this website and before making any investment decision we recommend that you consider whether it is appropriate for your situation and seek appropriate financial, taxation and legal advice.
 Please read our Financial Services Guide before deciding whether to obtain financial services from us.